qiyf/PredictiveGenome/README.md

 ./example/6-calcCMAP.sh
 ```

-The [`core program`] (./src/cmap/FORTRAN/cmap.f90) to calculate the contact map from trajectory files is written in FORTRAN, and has been precompiled with ifort compiler.
-One can also modify the script to compile with gfortan if ifort is not available.
+The [`core program`](./src/cmap/FORTRAN/cmap.f90) to calculate the contact map from trajectory files is written in FORTRAN, and has been precompiled with ifort compiler.
+One can also modify [`the script`](./src/cmap/FORTRAN/compile.sh) to compile with gfortan if ifort is not available.

 The calculated contact map is located at [`./analyzeChromatinConformation/contactMap/cmap/`](./analyzeChromatinConformation/contactMap/cmap/).
 To visualize the contact map, use the provided [MATLAB script](./analyzeChromatinConformation/contactMap/visContactMap.m).
 See [README](./analyzeChromatinConformation/contactMap/README.md) for more detailed instructions.